 These Contract Procedure Rules must be complied with strictly.
 They are minimum requirements.
 A more thorough procedure may be appropriate for particular Supplies.
-However, when designing the Procurement within the parameters of these CPRs, the process and the Specification should be clearly related to and proportionate to the need which the Supply fulfils and should appropriately balance the value of and risks associated with any proposed action.
+However, when designing the Procurement within the parameters of these CPRs, the process and the Specification should be clearly proportionate and relative to the need which the Supply fulfils and should appropriately balance the value of, and risks associated with, any proposed action.

-EU Procurement Rules, which are often more onerous, also apply to the procurement of all works, goods and services exceeding the EU Threshold, and where there is a conflict between these Contract Procedure Rules and the EU Procurement Rules, the EU Procurement Rules prevail.
-The GDPR principles of data protection by design and by default and by minimisation should also be taken into consideration in the context of contracts and their award procedures that involve the transfer of personal data.
+EU Procurement Rules, which are often more onerous, also apply to the procurement of all works, goodsand services exceeding the EU Threshold, and where there is a conflict between these Contract Procedure Rules and the EU Procurement Rules, the EU Procurement Rules prevail.
+The GDPR principles of dataprotection by design and by default and by minimisation should also be taken into consideration in thecontext of contracts and their award procedures that involve the transfer of personal data.